berea-college-csc236/berea-college-csc236.github.io/index.md

 ### Day 3: In class

 - Possible quiz
+- Questions on lab
+- show primer on branches in Github
-- Complete [Teamwork T02: Collaboration with Branches](https://docs.google.com/document/d/1fB24sIofHbsWZ2xJAQzCJ_RoIkfUhXZWYb0XJSjhAKQ) with a partner in class.
+- Complete [Teamwork T02: Collaboration via Branches](https://docs.google.com/document/d/1fB24sIofHbsWZ2xJAQzCJ_RoIkfUhXZWYb0XJSjhAKQ) with a partner in class.

 ### Day 3: Outside of class